 mysql -u root

-Finally, restart the MySQL service by running the below command:
+Finally, restart the MySQL service by running the following command:

 Congratulations!
 You have successfully reset your password MySQL.
 Thanks for using this tutorial to reset the root password MySQL on the Linux system.
 For additional help or useful information, we recommend you check the official MySQL website.